Main Content start here

 Application Insights

 Based on Application, the Brain & Neurological imaging segment is currently dominating over other specialties such as Oncology, Spine & Musculoskeletal, Abdominal, and Cardiac imaging.
-This dominance can be attributed to several key factors that highlight the critical role of MRI in diagnosing and monitoring neurological disorders and brain-related conditions.
+This dominance can be attributed to several key factors that underscore MRI's critical role in diagnosing and monitoring neurological disorders and brain-related conditions.
 Brain & Neurological MRI is essential for detecting and evaluating a wide range of conditions affecting the brain, spinal cord, and nervous system.

 These conditions include stroke, brain tumors, multiple sclerosis, neurodegenerative diseases (such as Alzheimer's and Parkinson's disease), epilepsy, and traumatic brain injuries.
 The high-resolution imaging capabilities of MRI allow for detailed visualization of brain structures, lesions, and abnormalities, facilitating accurate diagnosis and treatment planning.